Jimmy Carter 1976 presidential campaign: Democratic National Convention

 The 1976 Democratic National Convention was convened at Madison Square Garden in New York City.
-Notably, Barbra Jordan became the first African-American woman to deliver the keynote address at a Democratic National Convention.
+Notably, Barbara Jordan became the first African-American woman to deliver the keynote address at a Democratic National Convention.
 With most contests in the states settled in Carter's favor, the convention delegates overwhelmingly favored Carter, although many other candidates also won delegates.
 Carter received 2,239 delegates, Udall 330, Brown 301, Wallace 57, McCormack 22, Church 19, Humphrey and Jackson each received 10, and other candidates received the remaining 22 delegates.
 In his acceptance speech, Carter referred to the Vietnam war and the Watergate scandal and said:

-Carter, after getting a sufficient number of delegates to be the nominee, shortlisted six possible vice presidential candidates, which included senators Walter Mondale, Edmund Muskie, John Glenn, Franck Church, Adlai Stevenson III, and Henry Jackson.
-He finally selected Mondale.
-In choosing Mondale, Carter emphasized Mondale's experience in Washington D.C., as he himself was a Southern "outsider".
+Carter, after getting a sufficient number of delegates to be the nominee, shortlisted six possible vice presidential candidates, which included senators Walter Mondale, Edmund Muskie, John Glenn, Frank Church, Adlai Stevenson III, and Henry "Scoop" Jackson.
+He ultimately selected Mondale to be his running mate, emphasizing Mondale's experience in Washington D.C., as Carter himself was a Southern "outsider".
 Carter said that his ticket could bring "the national vigor, vision, aggressive leadership, and a president who feels your pain, shares your dream and takes his strength, wisdom, and courage from citizens".
 The convention energized the Democratic base and gave the Carter-Mondale ticket a bounce in the polls, from 53% to 62% preference among registered voters.